selkovjr/fuji-exr/README.md

   * Noise suppression
   * Lens correction
+  * Speed (we're a couple orders of magnitude slower than the camera)

 Noise appears to be the most serious issue.
 The EXR sensor sites are very small and noisy (chroma noise is particularly strong).
 No commonly-known noise